billchen2k/typora-theme-next/README.md

 Drag <u>next.css & next folder</u> to your Typora theme folder and restart Typora.

-For fans of Helvetica font, there's a next-helvetica.css, **all Helvetica.**
+For fans of Helvetica font, there's a next-helvetica.css, **all Helvetica.** Note that Helvetica version’s line height is slightly smaller for better appearance.

+If you want code [ligatures](https://www.jetbrains.com/lp/mono/) in JetBrains Mono, just find  `font-variant-ligatures: none;` in the css files and comment that line.

+If you want to change the font size of exported files (like pdf or docx), edit `export-font-size` variable in the css fils.

 ## Example